 The ultimate healthy breakfast recipe, this peanut butter banana oatmeal is creamy, voluminous and will keep you full all morning long!
-Plus it only takes about 10 minutes to make.
-Each bowl has around 370 calories, 17 grams of fiber (woot!), and 11 grams of protein.
+Plus it only takes about 10 minutes to make and is vegan + gluten-free.

 - 1 cup old fashioned oats

 - 1 banana, sliced (save a few for topping)

 - 1 teaspoon cinnamon

 - 3 cups of water, non-dairy milk or a blend of both